gonza-peralta/flask-celery/README.md

-# Flask - Celery Example
+# Flask - Celery.
+HOW TO USE - Example

 ## Getting Started